thomhurst/Sourcy/Readme.md

 ## Getting Started
 After installing the Sourcy package(s) you want, properties can be found within the `Sourcy` namespace.
 So just start typing `Sourcy.` and your IDE should help you with the rest.

+Sourcy searches from the root of your repository or project.
+It'll traverse upwards until it finds a folder either containing a `.git` folder, or a `.sourcyroot` file.
+That file doesn't need to have any contents, just simply exist.
+If it can't find these, it will not run.

 Currently Sourcy has 4 packages:

 ## Sourcy.Git